Lewy Body Dementia (LBD)

 One of the startling characteristics is how quickly and randomly the symptoms shift.
 They can dramatically change from day to day, hour to hour, even minute to minute.

-People with Lewy Body Dementia (or Parkinson’s) have Lewy bodies in their brains.
-In addition, LBD patients may also develop plaques and tangles associated with Alzheimer’s.
+People with LBD (or Parkinson’s) have Lewy bodies in their brains.
+In addition, they may also develop plaques and tangles associated with Alzheimer’s.

-Patients undergo progressive cognitive problems that can be indistinguishable from Alzheimer’s.
+People with LBD undergo progressive cognitive changes that can be indistinguishable from Alzheimer’s.
 These symptoms include:

 - Diminished reasoning